katgzco/TelegramBot/README.md

 ### use in the bot chat

-once everything is working, the bot has defined 2 commands
+once everything is working, the bot has defined 2 commands:

 > /start